- 225 grams of butter at room temperature

 - raspberry jam, optional

 - Preheat broiler 550F, no fan.
 Place the oven rack in the middle position.

 - Prepare a cake pan with high edges (3″ or more).
-Buttered it very well and put a circle of parchment paper at the bottom.
+Butter very well and put a circle of parchment paper at the bottom.

-- In a bowl with the mixer at medium speed, beat butter and sugar until creamy, about 5 minutes.
-Mixing on low speed start adding the yolks one by one, beating until thoroughly incorporated in between.
+- In a bowl with the mixer, beat butter and sugar until creamy, about 5 minutes.
+Mixing on low speed, start adding the yolks one by one, beating until thoroughly incorporated in between.

 - In another very clean bowl, beat the egg whites with a pinch of salt until stiff, hard peaks, do not overbeat because they will dry.

 - In a broad bowl, mix the two batters with soft movements, work with a spatula (do not use a mixer), add the sifted flour with cocoa and incorporate with delicate movements.

 - Pour 1/2 cup of batter into the buttered cake pan and spread with a spoon or spatula around the bottom.
 Cook for 1 minute and a half to 2 minutes until lightly golden.
 You can open the oven and look.